aristocratious/docusaurus-mvp/docs/approach/purpose-driven-organizations.md

 - **Human dignity first**: All technology must respect and enhance the worth of individuals.
 - **Transparency and consent**: Operations of AI systems must be understandable, and their use requires clear consent.
 - **Collective learning over optimization**: The goal is to improve collective wisdom, not just optimize for a single metric.
-- **Value-alignment checks before deployment**: Rigorous review to ensure technology aligns with organizational values.
+- **Value-alignment checks before deployment**: Review to help ensure technology aligns with organizational values.
 - **Inclusivity in design and feedback loops**: Diverse stakeholder voices are included throughout the technology lifecycle.

 **Stakeholder Impact Assessment**: Consider effects on all stakeholders, not just operational efficiency

-**Value Alignment Auditing**: Regular checks to ensure technology choices remain aligned with stated values
+**Value Alignment Auditing**: Regular checks to support alignment between technology choices and stated values

 **Mission Amplification**: Focus on AI applications that multiply the organization's positive impact